tristil/usb-rocket-launcher-node/README.rst

 Notes
 -----

-* Heavily indebted to the pyrocket code.
+* Heavily indebted to the pyrocket code (http://code.google.com/p/pyrocket/) .
 The only reason that I developed the driver using Node and node-usb was that it didn't cause a segfault when trying to grab the device.
 * The pyrocket source code lists device ids and command addresses for a variety